 10.07.02.22

-.22 Reports and Action Required in Unusual Circumstances.
+[.22] .34 Reports and Action Required in Unusual Circumstances.

-A. Locked Doors Prohibited.
+A. Locked Doors Prohibited in Unusual Circumstances.
 Residents may not be kept behind locked doors, that is, doors which residents cannot open.
-If the resident becomes too difficult to manage, the resident shall be transferred to a suitable facility selected by the attending physician.
+If the resident becomes too difficult to manage, the resident shall be transferred to a suitable facility with guidance from interdisciplinary team.
 If the physician orders, residents who have a tendency to wander may be confined to their rooms by screen doors or folding gates.
+The use of restraints shall adhere to the State Operations Manual F222 §483.13.

 B. Unusual Occurrences.
 Any occurrence such as the occurrence of infectious disease, or symptomatic condition of importance to public health, poisoning, internal emergency or disaster, external emergency or disaster that affects the facility, or other serious occurrence which threatens the welfare, safety, or health of any resident shall be reported immediately to the local health department and the Office of Health Care Quality.
 The administrator of the facility shall be responsible for seeing that appropriate procedures and reporting are carried out for all reportable incidents.
 An occurrence of a infectious or suspected infectious disease shall be reported and acted upon in accordance with medical asepsis as described in COMAR 10.06.01 Communicable Diseases and COMAR 10.15.03 Food Service Facilities.